Order $p$ quantum Wasserstein distances from couplings: Motivations and definitions

 The $p^{\textbf{th}}$\textbf{-order quantum Wasserstein distance} on $\mathcal{D}(\mathcal{H})$ is then defined as

 \end{defn}

+We will see in Proposition \ref{prop:trans_plan_inf_attained} that for finite-dimensional $\mathcal{H}$ and for $d$ continuous, the infimum in this definition is equivalent to the minimum.
+We will also see in that proposition that the minimum is attained at a transport plan with at most $2D^2$ elements, where $D$ is the dimension of the Hilbert space $\mathcal{H}$.
+However, we do not strictly limit the number of states in the definition of a transport plan in finite dimension.
+This is because defining a plan $Q$ from $\rho$ to $\sigma$ upper bounds the Wasserstein distance $W_p^d(\rho,\sigma)$ by $T_p^d(Q)^{1/p}$, and we do not want to restrict the set of plans for which this is possible.

-We will see in Proposition \ref{prop:trans_plan_inf_attained} that the infimum in this definition is equivalent to the minimum, in the case that $d$ is continuous.
-Note that we have restricted to separable couplings above.
-This is because it is not obvious how to extend the transportation cost for entangled pure states.
-In Appendix~\ref{appendix:entangled_tranposport} we discuss one possible way and then argue that at, at least for $p=1$, entangled couplings are not advantageous and we can restrict to separable couplings without loss of generality.
+Note that we have restricted to transporting from pure states in $\mathbb{P}\mathcal{H}$ to pure states on $\mathbb{P}\mathcal{H}$ above.
+This is because there is no natural extension of the distance $d$ to a transportation cost for entangled pure states on $\mathcal{H} \otimes \mathcal{H}$.
+In Appendix~\ref{appendix:entangled_transport} we discuss one possible extension and then argue that, at least for $p=1$, couplings with entangled states are not advantageous and we can restrict to the couplings defined above without loss of generality.

+We could also have considered transport plans defined by an integrable measure $q$ on $\mathbb{P}\mathcal{H}_1 \times \mathbb{P}\mathcal{H}_2$.
+We discuss this possibility in Appendix~\ref{appendix:integrable_plans}, and show these do also not give an advantage over the transport plans as defined above.
+However, note that it is still possible to upper bound $W_p^d(\rho,\sigma)$ by $T_p^d(q)^{1/p}$ for such a $q$, where $T_p^d(q)$ is defined in Appendix~\ref{appendix:integrable_plans}.

 As with many other ordered distances, we can also define the infinite-order quantum Wasserstein distance.